Smart TV Forensics

 While acquiring images it was evident that few partitions were redundant or reappeared, having similar size & bitwise content.
 These partitions might be utilized as a factory reset backup to restore any unsuccessful firmware upgrade or failure.
 It is a potential source of system safe settings or information which is kept as a backup for previous version restoration.

 Collecting Smart TV Artifacts:

-Forensic analysis of smart TV images essential artifacts resurfaced gradually but a general pattern of artifact redundancy is clearly visible.
+Forensic analysis of smart TV images essential artefacts resurfaced gradually but a general pattern of artefact redundancy is clearly visible.
 Smart TVs usually store most of the data within XML files such as:

 Device Information –

 Information such as <manufacturer URL>, model description, name, number, model URL, serial number, etc., are available within the XML file.
 This information becomes quite crucial while investigating the device and affirming device information.

 Smart TVs are built with Wi-Fi connectivity which allows users to access the internet and gather apps.
 Considering from an investigator’s point of view, acquiring network information becomes primarily important as this information might be useful while cross-referencing information while investigating.
 Network information artefacts include network information such as; device name on the network, port numbers, IP addresses, paired devices along with the MAC address of the connected Ethernet port.

 Application activity and accumulated user data upon analysis can be categorized among the primary artefacts while investigating Smart TV.
 The first step in determining user activity is to examine the recent history manually; as the rooting process might leave minor footprints or distort the order of application access: